-Within weeks of arriving in their newsrooms, the 2018 Fellows are getting front-page and section-front bylines, taking on challenging assignments and getting high-profile interviews through their own initiative.
+Within weeks of arriving in their newsrooms, the 2018 Fellows got front-page and section-front bylines, took on challenging assignments and received high-profile interviews through their own initiative.

 Samarth Bansal is on the data unit of the Pulitzer-winning investigative reporting team at The Wall Street Journal in New York, where, unlike his home newspaper The Hindustan Times, “working with large-scale data sets is routine.”